LukeGrahamLandry/franca/devlog.md

 - starting a first-person-3d example program.
 10000 years of scrounging around in my old projects to try to remember how to make the matrices work. i think it's still not clipping so i can see behind me? or i just typoed a negative sign somewhere random, who knows!
-- speed regression because of #align field tag which is super unfortunate
+- speed regression because of #align field tag which is super unfortunate :SlowAlignmentAnnotation
 //       supporting #align makes it much slower (30ms ??) which is really unfortunate FIXME but i need it for now
 //       i dont understand how this can take so long when the branch is so predictable.
 //       ohhhh, it's still slow even if you `if false {` which the backend will remove.
 //       so it's probably just that #where is really really slow. thats bad! very very bad!

 ## (Mar 19-23)